drivendataorg/noaa-runtime/README.md

 **Your only job is to replace the function `predict_dst` in [`benchmark/predict.py`](https://github.com/drivendataorg/noaa-runtime/blob/0baa35c6160e200bea5d4bc32029eabf49ae4957/benchmark/predict.py#L5)** with logic that will take seven days worth of data (see the docstring) and output two predictions: one for the current hour (t0) and one for the next hour.
-See the extensive description [here](https://www.drivendata.org/competitions/73/noaa-magnetic-forecasting/page/288/).
+See the extensive description on the [code submission page](https://www.drivendata.org/competitions/73/noaa-magnetic-forecasting/page/288/).

 Keep in mind that your submission will not have access to the internet, so everything it needs to run must be provided in the `submission.zip` you create.
 (You _are_ permitted to write intermediate files to `/codeexecution/submission`.)